-- Individual supervision with Education Program Manager - Weekly peer supervision and continuous education series - Day-to-day supervision with intern area supervisors - Participation in weekly farm staff meeting
+- Regular individual supervision sessions - Weekly peer supervision and continuous education series - Day-to-day supervision with intern area supervisors - · Participation in weekly farm staff meeting - Access to agency staff trainings and educational events

 My experience at Green Chimneys was one of continuous life lessons, endless self-discoveries, and constant challenges, pushing my comfort zones and testing my physical and emotional limits.
 It was one of the most rewarding experiences of my life.
-I went into the internship attempting to inspire the students I worked with, when, in fact, it was me who became inspired.

-~ Roxanne F.
+I went into the internship attempting to inspire the students I worked with, when, in fact, it was me who became inspired. ~ Roxanne F.